 In this competition, brave souls stand before an audience and present timed talks on a set of never-before-seen slides.
 Contestants are expected to weave their comments around the projected images, and string the talk on a theme announced on the spot.
 Impromptu nonsense is guaranteed, and you’ll be amazed, and amused, by the creativity of contestants.
-Mark your calendar to attend – or better yet – sign up by March 15 to participate!

 Entering the Competition

-Contestants mush pre-register by March 15, 2019 by emailing Michael Mendez with their name and phone number.
-Contestants are encouraged to include a humorous introduction for themselves (no more than four sentences).
+Registration information coming soon.
 Nine contestant positions will be filled on a first-come, first-served basis; remaining entries will be printed and combined with entries submitted at the event for a random drawing for the coveted 10th “wildcard” position.

 At the event, contestants will wait outside the room until called.
 The organizers will call them in random order.
 Contestants may remain in the room after speaking.

 Each contestant will speak for up to 4 minutes on 10 slides provided by the contest organizers.
 The slides will be pre-loaded.
 No contestant may view the slides in advance of speaking.
 Each contestant will control the movement of slides for his/her presentation.
 All contestants must stop speaking when time is called at 4 minutes.